isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 Check for pointers and references returned from functions and see if they are assigned to resource handles (e.g., to a `unique_ptr`).

-### <a name="Cr-handle"></a>Discussion: If a class is a resource handle, it needs a constructor, a destructor, and copy and/or move operations
+### Discussion: If a class is a resource handle, it needs a constructor, a destructor, and copy and/or move operations

 ##### Reason